History of The Citizens Trust

-Following the sad death in 2012 of Lord Morris of Manchester, The Trust welcomed his widow, Lady Irene Morris, as President and Tom Clarke CBE JP KSG as its new Chairman.
+Following the sad death in 2012 of Lord Morris of Manchester, The Trust welcomed his widow, Lady Irene Morris, as President and Tom Clarke PC CBE KSG as its new Chairman.

 The Trust paid tribute to the memory of the late Lord Alf Morris of Manchester AO QSO, on 8th October 2013, when Lady Morris officially named the centre, The Lord Alf Morris House.